janstenpickle/extruder/docs/src/main/tut/decode_encode.md

 # Implementing Your Own Target Monads

 As mentioned in [Concepts](concepts.html), Extruder allows you to specify target monads for your desired return types.
-Internally the side effects are modelled with the [cats effect] `IO` monad and validation failures are handled by a user specified monad.
-Values retrieved from asynchronous data sources may be lifted into the `IO` monad using an `IOConvert` instance.

-## `Try` Example
+Type classes can be created implicitly

 {% include references.md %}